 What Is TechRangeSearch

-TechRangeSearch is the name of a Mac virus that has been set up with the primary purpose to create multiple different kinds of changes on your web browsers.
+TechRangeSearch is the name of a potentially unwanted program that changes the settings of your web browsers.
 Such changes likely include the home, new tab, and default search pages that may be switched to TechRangeSearch.
 Instead of objective search results, this app may display ads on your Mac web browsers and these ads are only there to generate profit for the developers of TechRangeSearch.
-The main issue these ads have is they could lead you to various unwanted websites, which could be a big problem for your computer as some of them could even be scams or virus-infested.
+The ads could lead you to various unwanted and even malicious websites.

 This is the main reason why we would strongly recommend that you read this article as it will help with removing TechRangeSearch from your Mac completely.

 |Short Description||Aims to modify the settings on your web browser in order to get it to cause browser redirects and display different advertisements.|

 |Symptoms||Your web browser begins to display various types of online advertisements, which results in slowing down of your computer.|

 |Distribution Method||Bundled downloads.
 Web pages which may advertise it.|

 See If Your Device Has Been Affected by